shib71/qcouch/README.md

 ### Just the Docs

-You can also add `resolveto:"keys"` to the query to get a simple array of objects.
+You can also add `resolveto:"objects"` to the query to get a simple array of objects.

 ### Pagination